Jonastjep/CRAPy/ProgressReport_CRAPy.md

 ## Progress: Thursday 07 January, 2021

 #### Adjaye:
--Continuing to develop ideas for the rover's solar panel and sample box design.
+- Continuing to develop ideas for the rover's solar panel and sample box design.

 #### Francesco: